tueimage/crowd-airway-bsc-2018/WeeklyMeetings.md

 # Weekly meetings

-Copy/paste and fill in the template below each week, BEFORE coming to the weekly meeting with your supervisor.
+Copy/paste and fill in the template below each week (most recent date on top), commit and push your changes BEFORE coming to the weekly meeting with your supervisor.

 ## Template